DUI in Clearwater, FL

 Hiring an attorney early in the process allows you to fight the administrative suspension of your driver’s license.
 At the formal review hearing, your attorney can subpoena the law enforcement officers involved in your arrest.

-That testimony from the formal review hearing can later be used during the hearing on the motion to dismiss or suppress.
+That testimony from the formal review hearing might later be used to impeach the witness during a motion to dismiss or suppress.